thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 The above `alert` fragment takes two arguments: `type` and `message`.
 The `type` is the message type used for styling a message whereas the `message` is a text that will be shown to the user.
-If we wanted, we could have even ensured that arguments existed or met certain conditions using a `th:assert` attribute.
+We ensure that arguments exist and are not empty by using a `th:assert` attribute.

 In order to include `alert` in any template we may write the following code (please note, that the value of a variable can be an expression):